Railway safety statistics

 (see country codes)

-- Cyprus: No railway transport
+- CY: No railway transport

-- Malta: No railway transport
+- MT: No railway transport

 Table 2 and Figure 2: quarterly transport performance data have to be provided only by the railway undertakings covered by so called detailed reporting (transport performance above the thresholds set in the Regulation – 500 million tonne-km or 200 million passenger-km).
 Railway undertakings which are below the thresholds may be included either in the detailed reporting or in the simplified reporting.
 It means that quarterly transport performance figures do not include smaller undertakings under simplified reporting.
-On the other hand, the 2010 annual data used when quarterly data for 2011 are not available (in italics) cover undertakings under detailed reporting and undertakings under simplified reporting.

 - Significant accident